Editing Questions and Answers

 Is that slower than you thought?
 The time involved means any editor or proofreader is very underpaid.
 It works out to only around 16 dollars per hour for the actual time taken.

-I suspect that many books today are NOT getting that level of editing due to budget cuts and other factors for this big job.
+I suspect that many books today are NOT getting that level of editing due to budget cuts and other factors for this huge task.